wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 #### Composer Installers configuration

-We are requiring Composer Installers to allow WordPress plugins, themes, MU plugins, and dropins to be placed inside WP content folder instead of default vendor folder.
+We require Composer Installers to allow WordPress plugins, themes, MU plugins, and dropins to be placed inside WP content folder instead of default vendor folder.

 By default Composer Installers tells Composer to place those WordPress-related packages in the `/wp-content` folder inside the project root folder.